 The skin/cutaneous oncology research program is a highly interdisciplinary group of investigators dedicated to reducing the incidence and mortality from all types of skin cancers.
 The program fosters interdisciplinary research in basic science, genetics, clinical medicine, cancer prevention, and epidemiology.
-Our team is comprised of faculty from Fred Hutchinson Cancer Research Center, University of Washington, Benaroya Research Institute, and the clinical community to improve skin cancer prevention, detection, diagnosis and treatment.
+Our team is comprised of faculty from Fred Hutch Cancer Center, University of Washington, Benaroya Research Institute, and the clinical community to improve skin cancer prevention, detection, diagnosis and treatment.

 In our comprehensive skin cancer research program, investigators are harnessing the power of the immune system to kill cancerous cells, or immunotherapy, as a promising treatment for melanoma.

 Melanoma: A team led of Fred Hutch researchers reported that a patients' own tumor-fighting cells wiped out his melanoma without chemotherapy or radiation treatment.
 If the technique—known as adoptive T-cell therapy—shows promise in a larger set of patients, this therapy could be used for 25 percent of all late-stage melanoma patients.
 Learn more >

 Merkel Cell Carcinoma: Drs.
 Denise Galloway and Paul Nghiem developed a blood test to detect the presence of the Merkel cell polyomavirus, the virus that can cause an aggressive form of skin cancer known as Merkel cell carcinoma (MCC).
 Galloway and Nghiem determined the virus is extremely common in the general population, but only becomes MCC in a minority of people.
 Subsequent research identified polyomavirus protein fragments that can be recognized by the body’s T cells.
 Theses disease-fighting T cells can be used to kill MCC cells containing the protein fragment.
 Learn more >